kubernetes-sigs/kubespray/docs/getting-started.md

 Building your own inventory
 ---------------------------

-Ansible inventory can be stored in 3 formats: YAML, JSON, or inifile.
+Ansible inventory can be stored in 3 formats: YAML, JSON, or INI-like.
 There is an example inventory located [here](https://github.com/kubernetes-incubator/kargo/blob/master/inventory/inventory.example).